-While the best part about onions is the flavor they infuse into any dish, for many, getting there is quite the battle.
+While the best part about onions is the flavor they infuse into any dish, for many, getting there by cutting onions is quite the battle.

 Cutting onions could be one of the most dreaded jobs in the kitchen — perhaps besides stirring a big bowl of stiff chocolate chip cookie dough.
 Sometimes, however, the ends DO justify the means.